kyliewake/kyliewebsite/content/blog/Blog.md

 ### Hugo's Watch Option

-Hugo's "`--watch`" option will monitor the content/ and your theme directories for changes and rebuild the site automatically.
+Hugo's `--watch` option will monitor the content/ and your theme directories for changes and rebuild the site automatically.

 ### Live Reload

 Hugo's built in web server supports live reload.
 As pages are saved on the server, the browser is told to refresh the page.
-Usually, this happens faster than you can say, "Wow, that's totally amazing."
+Usually, this happens faster than you can say, Wow, that's totally amazing.

 ### Development Commands